 By seventh day, the squirrel resumed feeding and gnawing seeds.
 The wound bed appeared granulating, with clear evidence of active tissue remodelling (Fig. 7).
 Surrounding tissue showed oedema and erythema, but with reduced tension and restoration of vision indicated decompression and healing.
 The wound was left open for healing by second intention, with regular flushing and application of mupirocin ointment.

 By 14th day, the wound appeared reduced in size significantly, with visible scab formation and epithelialisation (Fig. 8).
-No active discharge or swelling was observed, and the facial contour has gradually returned to normal.
+No active discharge or swelling was observed, and the facial contour has had gradually returned to normal.
 There was regrowth of the hair at the periphery, and inflammation was markedly reduced.
 Overall, healing was progressing and without complications, indicating successful abscess resolution.
 The animal had an uneventful recovery, within two weeks.

 DISCUSSION